spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

   API key.
 - A public [AWS](https://repost.aws/knowledge-center/create-and-activate-aws-account) cloud account with the required [IAM Policies](../../clusters/public-cloud/aws/required-iam-policies.md).
-- An SSH key pair available in the region you want to deploy the cluster.
+- An SSH key pair available in the region where you want to deploy the cluster.
 Check out the [Create EC2 SSH Key Pair](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html) for guidance.
 - The AWS account must be registered in Palette.
-Follow the [Add an AWS Account to Palette](../../clusters/public-cloud/aws/add-aws-accounts.md) guide to register your account with Palette.
+Follow the [Add an AWS Account to Palette](../../clusters/public-cloud/aws/add-aws-accounts.md) guide to register your account in Palette.
-- Access to a terminal.
 - A Kubernetes cluster with at least 2 GB of RAM.
 This guide uses a [kind](https://kind.sigs.k8s.io) cluster as an example.
 Refer to the [kind Quick Start](https://kind.sigs.k8s.io/docs/user/quick-start/) to learn how to install kind and create a cluster.